numpattern/numpattern.github.io/_posts/2020-04-19-Preliminary-Analysis.md

 ## Analyzing Tabular Data

-What do we understand by tabular data?
-It means that our data is arranged in rows and columns.
-Pandas Dataframe is a good package to aim this goal as it is designed to handle data which is arranged in a set of labeled columns and numbered by row indexes.
-In this post we will use the information that we extracted from the **Getting Disclosed GeoInfo** post.
-We will proceed to analyze different sorts of data.
-In the first example we take the Gold Assay from the Access Database that came from Victoria-Australia.
+_What do we understand by tabular data?_ It means that our data is arranged in rows and columns.
+Pandas Dataframe is a good package to deal with this format as it is designed to handle data which is arranged in a set of labeled columns and numbered by row indexes; the columns can have different data types, but elements in a single column must be the same datatype.
+In this post we will use the information that we extracted from the **Getting Disclosed GeoInfo** post from the Access Database from Victoria State Goverment.
+As a first example let's evaluate the _quantVal_ column.

 ```python
 df_quantVal = df['quantVal'].astype('float64')